BrocoCYSEC/Uni-Material-CySec/README.md

 ## What does this repository contains?

-On this repository, you will find all the notes I took during classes, written directly on the slides provided by the professors.
+On this repository, you will find all the notes I took during classes held in 2024-2025, written directly on the slides provided by the professors.
 For certain courses, you will also find exercises I did to prepare for written exams, or links to the repositories of projects that were made by me and other colleagues.

 Of course, I do not own the slides as they were made by the professors of the courses.
 If you are their creator and want the notes removed, you can contact me at brocolaco5678@gmail.com.
 The material has been published just to offer help to fellow students of the course.